 Special Rules for Minors

-Except in cases of wrongful death, the statute of limitations on personal injury actions begins to run on the minor’s 18th birthday.
+Except in cases of professional malpractice, the statute of limitations does not extend more than one year after the minor's 18th birthday.